Quickstart Tutorial

 }

-// add the schema
+// add the collection

 err = client.Schema().ClassCreator().WithClass(classObj).Do(context.Background())